Compliance

 Who is responsible for tracking an RBT's PDUs?

 The RBT and their supervisor are jointly responsible for ensuring the RBT receives appropriate ongoing training.
 The employing organization typically maintains the documentation.
-Clean certificates issued at the time of training make this dramatically easier.
+Clean certificates issued at the time of training make this dramatically easier — much easier than asking someone to reconstruct what training they did from memory at the end of a year.

 What should a PDU certificate include?